Mature cystic teratoma

 0 images remaining

-CT shows a large homogeneous fluid density well-defined mass (3-12 HU), with thin wall (1-2 mm), and thin septa.
-The are small area of fat and calcium density at the wall.
-It has peripheral enhancement on post contrast images.
+CT shows a large homogeneous fluid density well-defined mass (3-12 HU), with a thin wall (1-2 mm), and thin septa.
+There are small areas of fat and calcium density at the wall.
+It has peripheral enhancement on post-contrast images.
 No free fluid.

 An adolescent female has a large homogeneous fluid density well-defined mass, with thin wall, thin septa, along with macroscopic fat and calcium density at the wall.
 These findings are typical of mature cystic teratoma.

 - 1. Heo SH, Kim JW, Shin SS, Jeong SI, Lim HS, Choi YD, Lee KH, Kang WD, Jeong YY, Kang HK.
 Review of ovarian tumors in children and adolescents: radiologic-pathologic correlation.
 Radiographics : a review publication of the Radiological Society of North America, Inc. 34 (7): 2039-55. doi:10.1148/rg.347130144 - Pubmed

 - 2. Hatzipantelis ES, Dinas K. Ovarian tumours in childhood and adolescence.
 European journal of gynaecological oncology.
 31 (6): 616-20.
 Pubmed

 - 3. Zhang M, Jiang W, Li G, Xu C. Ovarian masses in children and adolescents - an analysis of 521 clinical cases.
 Journal of pediatric and adolescent gynecology.
 27 (3): e73-7. doi:10.1016/j.jpag.2013.07.007 - Pubmed